-- The plan incorporates a presumption against total or substantial demolition for buildings, including those which are: - identified in the Redington Frognal Conservation Area Statement as positive or neutral contributions, either on their own, or as a group of buildings; or - included in the list of heritage assets, for which the Forum requests local listing, as shown as shown at Appendix BD 3; or - identified as non-designated heritage assets. - Buildings forming a ;positive contribution to the Conservation Area are to be sensitively adapted and extended, as necessary.
-This is to ensure that the building and its setting are retained that they remain an integral part of the Area's streetscape and character. - Demolition may be justified where a scheme delivers public benefits which outweigh the harm.
+- The plan incorporates a presumption against total or substantial demolition for buildings, including those which are: - identified in the Redington Frognal Conservation Area Statement as positive or neutral contributions, either on their own, or as a group of buildings; or - included in the list of heritage assets, for which the Forum requests local listing, as shown as shown at Appendix BD 3; or - identified as non-designated heritage assets. - i Buildings forming a positive contribution to the Conservation Area are to be sensitively adapted and extended, as necessary.
+This is to ensure that the building and its setting are retained that they remain an integral part of the Area's streetscape and character. - i Demolition may be justified where a scheme delivers public benefits which outweigh the harm.
 Where there is substantial harm, the public benefits will need to be substantial.

-- 9. New development will be supported where this is achieved without demolishing a: - i.
-Victorian or Edwardian building - ii. building considered to be of architectural merit - iii. building which, on its own, or as a group, forms a positive or neutral contribution to the Redington Frognal Conservation Area - iv. locally listed heritage asset, or heritage building for the Forum seeks local listing. - 10.
+New development will be supported where this is achieved without demolishing a:

+- i.
+Victorian or Edwardian building - ii. building considered to be of architectural merit - iii. building which, on its own, or as a group, forms a positive or neutral contribution to the Redington Frognal Conservation Area - iv. locally listed heritage asset, or heritage building for which the Forum seeks listing as non-designated heritage assets. - 10.
 Demolition is unlikely to be outweighed by public benefits, except where it delivers public benefits which outweigh the harm.
 Where there is substantial harm, the public benefits will need to be substantial. - 11.
 Applications for demolition must attach sufficient weight to consideration of the building's retention and its ability to deliver affordable housing. - 12.
-In the absence of substantial public benefit, consent for demolition will not be granted where a property has been neglected, damaged and / or left to deteriorate either deliberately or unintentionally. - 13.
+Where an applicant claims that no viable use of a heritage asset can be found and therefore proposes demolition, the applicant first will be required to market the heritage asset at fair market value to potential buyers for a medium period of time of five years. - 13.
 Policy BGI 2 applies in respect of applications to demolish front garden walls and hedges.